KohlhardtC/roboclaw_ros/README.md

 Follow [this guide](https://resources.basicmicro.com/auto-tuning-with-motion-studio/) to learn how to tune the controller.

+### Set the baud and address in Motion Studio

-Also make sure at this time that you have the baud and address set to the same values you plan to use as shown in the parameters below.
+Make sure at this time that you have the baud and address set to the same values you plan to use as shown in the parameters below.

+### Set device

+The device in the launch file provided is set to the default of /dev/ttyACM0.
+If you have your RoboClaw on a different device, be sure to set that!

 ## Usage